Mikhail Sergachev: Montreal Canadiens (2016–2017)

-Tampa Bay Lightning
+Tampa Bay Lightning (2017–2024)

-On 15 June 2017, the Canadiens traded Sergachev (along with a conditional second-round pick in the 2018 NHL Entry Draft) to the Tampa Bay Lightning in exchange for forward Jonathan Drouin and a conditional sixth-round draft pick in the same draft.
+On 15 June 2017, the Canadiens traded Sergachev (along with a conditional second-round pick in the 2018 NHL entry draft) to the Tampa Bay Lightning in exchange for forward Jonathan Drouin and a conditional sixth-round draft pick in the same draft.

-On 6 October 2017, Sergachev made his Lightning debut, where he also recorded his first career NHL assist and point in a 5–3 victory over the visiting Florida Panthers.
+On 6 October 2017, Sergachev made his Lightning debut, where he also recorded his first career NHL assist and point on a goal by Nikita Kucherov in a 5–3 victory over the visiting Florida Panthers.
 On 19 October, Sergachev scored his first and second career NHL goals against the Columbus Blue Jackets at Nationwide Arena, which came in a 2–0 Lightning victory.
 The two goals also made Sergachev the youngest Lightning defenceman (and second-youngest Russian-born defenceman) to record a multi-goal game.
 On 16 December, Sergachev recorded the game-winning goal in Lightning's 6–5 win over the Colorado Avalanche at the Pepsi Center.
-This was Sergachev's fifth game-winning goal of the season, which made him only the fourth rookie defenceman in NHL history to score five game-winning goals in their rookie season.
+This was Sergachev's fifth game-winning goal of the season, which made him the fourth rookie defenceman in NHL history to score five game-winning goals in their rookie season.
 On 12 April 2018, Sergachev made his Stanley Cup playoff debut in a 5–2 Lightning win over the visiting New Jersey Devils.
 Sergachev also recorded his first career playoff assist (and point) in the Lightning victory.
 On 21 April 2018, Sergachev recorded his first career playoff goal in a 3–1 series clinching win over the New Jersey Devils at Amalie Arena.
 With the goal he also became the youngest player in Lightning history to record a playoff goal.

-On 13 January 2018, the NHL Department of Player Safety fined Sergachev $2,403.67 for cross-checking Johan Larsson during the game against the Buffalo Sabres the night before at KeyBank Center.
+On 13 January 2019, the NHL Department of Player Safety fined Sergachev $2,403.67 for cross-checking Johan Larsson during the game against the Buffalo Sabres the night before at KeyBank Center.

 On 26 August 2020, Sergachev recorded a goal and 2 assists to help the Lightning to a 7–1 Lightning victory over the Boston Bruins in game 3 of their second round series.
 Sergachev joined Eric Brewer and Victor Hedman as the only Lightning defensemen to record three points in a single playoff game.

 On 25 November 2020, Sergachev signed a three-year, $14.4 million contract with the Lightning.

 On 13 July 2022, Sergachev signed an eight-year, $60 million contract extension with the Lightning.
-His teammates Anthony Cirelli and Erik Cernak also signed eight-year extensions with the team that same day.
+His teammates Anthony Cirelli and Erik Černák also signed eight-year extensions with the team that same day.

+Utah Mammoth (2024–present)

+On 29 June 2024, the Tampa Bay Lightning traded Sergachev to the Utah Hockey Club (now the Utah Mammoth) for Conor Geekie, J.J.
+Moser, a 2025 second-round pick, and a 2024 seventh-round pick (no. 199 overall).

+Personal life

+Sergachev and his wife Liza have one son.